cspinelive/dwolla-python/README.rst

 Configuration and Use
 ~~~~~~~~~~~~~~~~~~~~~

 Whenever you change settings, they will only be partially applied.
 This means that settings in ``constants.py`` will remain until they are changed.
+You can do so on-the-fly or by editing the file.

 Default Settings
 ^^^^^^^^^^^^^^^^